 WHAT CAN PATIENTS DO TO PREVENT OR MITIGATE MIGRAINE PAIN?

 Most of the things patients can do to avoid migraine pain are proactive.
 Individuals who spend a large amount of time in one fixed position for work (for example, in front of a computer, on a sewing machine, typing or reading) are advised to take a break and stretch every 30 minutes to one hour.
 Stretches should take the head and neck through a comfortable range of motion.

-Low-impact exercise like walking and light aerobics may help to relieve pain associated with primary headaches.
-Individuals prone to dull, throbbing headaches, avoid heavy exercise.
-Furthermore, patients can help to prevent tension headaches caused by stress at the temporomandibular joints (TMJ) by avoiding teeth clenching.
-Finally, individuals should drink at least eight 8-ounce glasses of water every day to help prevent dehydration, and subsequently headaches, a byproduct.
+Low-impact exercises like walking and light aerobics may help to relieve pain associated with primary headaches.
+Individuals prone to dull, throbbing headaches avoid heavy exercise.
+Furthermore, patients can help prevent tension headaches caused by stress at the temporomandibular joints (TMJ) by avoiding teeth clenching.
+Finally, individuals should drink at least eight 8-ounce glasses of water every day to help prevent dehydration, and subsequently, headaches, a byproduct.

 WHAT CAN A CHIROPRACTOR DO TO REDUCE OR ERADICATE MIGRAINE PAIN?

 A chiropractor may do one or more of the following for patients suffering from migraine pain:

 - Perform spinal manipulation or chiropractic adjustments to improve spinal function and alleviate stress.

 - Provide nutritional advice, recommending a change in diet and, potentially, the use of B-complex vitamins.

 - Offer advice on posture, ergonomics (work postures), exercise, and relaxation techniques.
 Addressing one or more of these factors should help reduce or eradicate recurring joint irritation and tension in the neck and upper back muscles.